tus/tus-py-client/docs/index.rst

     pip install tusclient

-Now you are ready to use the api
+Now you are ready to use the api.

 .. code:: python

     from tusclient import client

+    # Set Authorization headers if it is required
+    # by the tus server.
-    my_client = client.TusClient('http://master.tus.io/files/', headers={'Authorization': 'Basic xxyyZZAAbbCC='})
+    my_client = client.TusClient('http://master.tus.io/files/',
+                                  headers={'Authorization': 'Basic xxyyZZAAbbCC='})

     # set more headers
     my_client.set_headers({'HEADER_NAME': 'HEADER_VALUE'})